Board of Directors:

 KIMBERLY WILLIAMS

-Kimberly currently serves as Executive Director of Strategic Alliances for Bristol Myers Squibb, one of the nation’s largest pharmaceutical companies.
+Kimberly most recently served as Executive Director of Strategic Alliances for Bristol Myers Squibb, one of the nation’s largest pharmaceutical companies.
 Kimberly formerly served as Director of Public Affairs and Alliance Development for Novo Nordisk, Inc., and Director of Federal Government Relations for GlaxoSmithKline where she worked for over twenty years lobbying Congress and the Administration to win support of issues important to the company.
 Prior to joining GSK, Kimberly had a successful ten-year career on Capitol Hill both as a Legislative Assistant and a professional committee staff member for various former members of the Congressional Black Caucus.
 In these roles, she focused on health care reform, education, pension issues, and postal reform.
 Kimberly is a graduate of Howard University and holds a Bachelor of Arts in Communications.